Categories: English Meetings

 Disagreeing Strongly

 Disagreeing in a meeting can be like walking through a minefield.
 In an English meeting you might find yourself often saying ‘no’, or ‘I disagree’.
-This language is strong and final, and has its and place.
+This language is strong and final, and has its function and place.
 Here are a few more examples of how to disagree strongly

 • I totally disagree